 Building care infrastructure and economic equity

-What do you see as the biggest barriers and challenges facing the care work industry and care workers, and what are your top policy priorities to address the challenges?
+What do you see as the biggest barriers and challenges facing the care work industry (child care, elder care and health care) and systemically undervalued and underpaid care workers, 80% of whom are women?

 “I don't have an answer for that other than the government trying its best to set an example for the public and encouraging people to get into that field and paying them at least what they deserve and are entitled to.”